torquefi/torque_docs/docs/overview/03_borrow.md

 ## Compound V3

-Compound V3, popularly known as the Comet deployment which isolates risk across markets and further improves capital efficiency through optimized reward structures, is integrated with Torque USD.
-This enables an improved borrowing experience through best-in-class loan rates as TORQ accrues to users.
+Compound V3, popularly known as the Comet deployment, is integrated with Torque and Torque USD.
+This integration enables Torque to establish best-in-class loan rates for savers as TORQ and other external incentives accrue to positions.

 ## TUSDEngine